njlauersdorf/ABPs/ABPs/README.md

 ### Cluster Install Via Source

+This guide will walk you through the installation process for HOOMD-blue(http://glotzerlab.engin.umich.edu/hoomd-blue/) molecular dynamics simulation package and some commonly used data processing tools on the UNC-CH's Longleaf Research Computing system.
+Prior experience with UNIX CLI would be helpful for you to understand this guide better, but is not required.
+This installation guide assumes you have established an account on the Longleaf Cluster (https://its.unc.edu/research-computing/request-a-cluster-account/).
+Should you choose or need to run any HOOMD-blue simulations on the Dogwood Cluster, this installation guide can be followed without any alterations.
+The following steps assume you have bash as your shell, which is the default setup for longleaf.
+If you chose to use other shells such as tcsh, change the commands appropriately.
+There may be some syntax differences that require you to modify the commands accordingly.

-First, get access to UNC's Longleaf supercomputer.
-If you do not have access, email: research@unc.edu.
-Ask for "a Longleaf account in the Klotsa group with access to the GPUs" along with "read, write, and execute permissions for the contents of /proj/dklotsalab directory"
+Once you get access to UNC's Longleaf supercomputer, email: research@unc.edu.
+Ask for "access to the GPUs" along with "read, write, and execute permissions for the contents of /proj/dklotsalab directory"

 Login to Longleaf with SSH using your ONYEN as your username: